New homes at Havelock

 What will rents be on the new homes?

 The rent of your new home will depend on the size and type of home that you are offered and when you move into it.
-For existing secure tenants we will be charging ‘social rents’ which means that they are set according to a ‘target rent’ formula that has been set by the government for councils and housing associations.
+Rents for new social rent homes will be set according to a ‘target rent’ formula that has been set by the government for councils and housing associations.

 Whilst these rents may be higher than you are currently paying we expect running costs of the new homes to be less because they will be very energy efficient and cost less to heat.